cuishark/cuishark/README.md

 The old version of cuishark was fullscrached and not using wireshark's dissector.
 This verison can use the wireshark's dissector with cuishark's Rich UI.
 You can analize many-many protocol's using JUST-CUI!!!.
-Packet makes us very happy.
+Packet makes us very happy. here is demo video (https://youtu.be/k0NGnIyZrqk).

 ![](misc/cuishark.png)